 Disclosures of your personal data

-We may have to share your personal data with the parties set out below for the purposes set out in the table above:
+We may have to share your personal data with the parties set out:

 - Service providers who provide IT and system administration services.

 - Professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.

 - HM Revenue & Customs, regulators and other authorities based in the United Kingdom and other relevant jurisdictions who require reporting of processing activities in certain circumstances.